 Most of our readers are system administrators and surely come across term call data center tiers in their sysadmin life.
-This article we will walk you through what is data center tiers?
-Different types of data center tiers, what is tier 1, tier 2, tier 3 and tier 4 data center?
+This article will walk you through what is data center tiers?
+Different types of data center tiers, what is tier 1, tier 2, tier 3, and tier 4 data center?
 Which tier data center have maximum availability? etc.

-All these might be interview questions for system architects at beginner level.
+All these might be interview questions for system architects at the beginner level.
 As a sysadmin its always good to know data center tiers so that you are well verse with your company infrastructure and can decide if that can really deliver on SLAs defined in your environment.

 Without further delay, lets start with our topic.

 Datacenter tier is the standardization matrix that defines overall performance, availability, fault tolerance capability, operating environment of a data center.
 It defines how the data center is fault-tolerant, how it can sustain to failures of various components, power, connectivity links, etc. It defines availability being offered for hosted servers.

 Basically data center tier helps customers to determine which tier is best suitable for their application depending on the SLA requirement and data critical index they have.
 Mission-critical services should be hosted under a higher tier data center whereas less critical data should be hosted in lower-tier data centers.
 Obviously cost is another factor here too.
 As you go on high with tier, cost increases for hosting.

 There are 4 data center tier standards defined by Uptime Institute.
 They are as below :

 - Tier 1: Non-redundant capacity and single power, connectivity distribution